Mayankm96/Stereo-Odometry-SOFT/README.md

 We have used [Nister's Five Point Algorithm](http://ieeexplore.ieee.org/document/1288525/) in conjuction with RANSAC to find the best estimate of our rotation matric.
 The procedure used is similar to that useed to estimate structutre from motion using monocular vision.

+## Translation Estimation

+We build a 3D point cloud using triangulation from the previous view (i.e. at time t-1) and reproject it onto the current image frame (i.e. at time t).
+The reprojection error function is then minimized with respect to translation, to estimate the translation vecto